hagbard/flogger-testing/README.md

 @Test
 public void testNormalLogging() {
-  // Only normal logging is captured in this test. runCodeUnderTest(...);
+  // Only "normal" logging is captured in this test. runCodeUnderTest(...);
 }